LeCoderCat/get-started-dna-center-api/README.md

 * Python 3 example code on how to generate the necessary JWT and subsequently do API calls to Cisco DNA Center.
 This would be the base code for any Python 3 script that would integrate with DNA Center.

-* Postman collection to interact with DNA Center.
+* Postman collection to interact with DNA Center (ready to use with sandboxdnac.cisco.com!).
 One file for the JWT generation and examples of API calls.

 ## Instructions
 The script should be run on the terminal on a device that has python3 and the required python packages installed.